 As a rule, the marching order has to be sent to the person liable for military service at least 6 weeks before the service starts.
-Furthermore, the refresher courses' agenda for the forthcoming year is always published on a public poster in the fall.
+Furthermore, the refresher courses' agenda for the forthcoming year is always published by means of a poster on the public information board of every town and village of Switzerland in autumn every year.
 For persons liable for military service, this public poster is in itself equivalent to a marching order and obliges them (and their employers) to adjust their civilian activities.
 Since 2006, each person liable for military service receives an announcement 20 weeks before service.